Pitman shorthand: History

 Pitman's brother Benjamin Pitman settled in Cincinnati, Ohio, in the United States and introduced Pitman's system there.
 He used it in the 1865–67 trial of the conspirators behind the assassination of Abraham Lincoln.
 In Australia the system was introduced by another Pitman brother, Jacob.
 Jacob Pitman is buried in Rookwood Necropolis, Sydney.
 His epitaph is written phonetically:

 IN LUVING MEMERI OV JACOB PITMAN, BORN 28th NOV.
 1810 AT TROWBRIDGE ENGLAND, SETELD IN ADELAIDE 1838, DEID 12TH MARCH 1890.
 ARKITEKT, INTRODIUST FONETIK SHORTHAND AND WOZ THE FERST MINISTER IN THEEZ KOLONIZ OV THE DOKTRINZ OV THE SEKOND OR NIU KRISTIAN CHURCH WHICH AKNOLEJEZ THE LORD JESUS CHRIST IN HIZ DEVEIN HIUMANITI AZ THE KREATER OV THE YUNIVERS, THE REDEEMER AND REJENERATER OV MEN.
 GOD OVER AUL, BLESED FOR EVER.

 At one time, Pitman was the most commonly used shorthand system in the entire English-speaking world.
 Part of its popularity was due to the fact that it was the first subject taught by correspondence course.
 Today in many regions (especially the U.S.), it has been superseded by Gregg shorthand, developed by John Robert Gregg.
 Teeline has become more common in recent years, as it is based on spelling, rather than pronunciation.

 Writing

 Like Gregg shorthand, Pitman shorthand is phonemic: with the exception of abbreviated shapes called logograms, the forms represent the sounds of the English word, rather than its spelling or meaning.
-Unlike Gregg, pairs of consonsant phonemes distinguished only by voice are notated with strokes differing in thickness rather than length.
+Unlike Gregg, pairs of consonant phonemes distinguished only by voice are notated with strokes differing in thickness rather than length.
 There are twenty-four consonants that can be represented in Pitman's shorthand, twelve vowels, and four diphthongs.
 The consonants are indicated by strokes, the vowels by interposed dots.